ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/unit-tests.md

 - `npm run test:debug` - runs the tests in a visible browser and waits for changes.
 This configuration is most useful for debugging tests and the code being tested.
 - `npm run test:ci` - runs the tests in a headless environment and exits.
 This is intended for use on your CI/CD server but is also useful for cases where you want to run the tests once.

 Type `npm test` and verify that the tests run.
+We will keep that running as we develop the application such that we are always running our tests and verifying that each step is correct.
+Continually running unit tests while your application is under development is an important best practice that should always be followed.

 ## Update the `HomePage` Test